waveform80/colorzero/docs/quickstart.rst

     >>> Color('#f00')
     <Color html="#ff0000" rgb=(1.0, 0.0, 0.0)>

-Internally, Lightwave always represents colors as red, green, and blue values between 0.0 and 1.0. :class:`Color` objects are tuple descendents.
+Internally, colorzero always represents colors as red, green, and blue values between 0.0 and 1.0. :class:`Color` objects are tuple descendents.
 Crucially, this means they are *immutable*.
 Attempting to change the red, green, or blue attributes will fail::